 Tax Credits: Property income

 The capital value of any property held by claimant, or their partner, is ignored but the rental income/profit is taken into account, unless exempt from income tax or excluded from profits under the rent-a-room scheme (section 791 ff of ITTOIA 2005).
-Property income for tax credits is calculated in the same way as for income tax under ITTOIA 2005, Part 3.
+For the most part, property income for tax credits is calculated in the same way as for income tax under ITTOIA 2005, Part 3.

 The rental income/profit from an overseas property business is taken into account as foreign income.